GenBench/GenBench.github.io/_pages/taxonomy.md

 To be able to better talk about generalisation research in NLP, and identify what is needed to move towards a more sound and exhaustive approach to test generalisation, we present an axes-based taxonomy along which research can be categorised.
 Below the infographic, we describe the meaning of the different axes.
 If you are interested in exploring the results of our taxonomy-based review of over 400 generalisation research papers, check our [generalisation map exploration](/visualisations/) page, or [search through the references](/references/).
-For a more detailed description of the taxonomy and the survey, have a look at [our paper](https://www.nature.com/articles/s42256-023-00729-y).
+For a more detailed description of the taxonomy and the survey, have a look at [our paper](https://www.nature.com/articles/s42256-023-00729-y), and for a comprehensive audiovisual summary watch [the video produced in collaboration with SciTube](https://scitube.io/genbench-mapping-out-the-landscape-of-generalization-research/).
 You can describe your own experiments with our taxonomy by [including *GenBench evaluation cards*](/eval_cards/) in your research papers.

 <br>